AgoraIO-Community/convo-ai-go-server/GUIDE.md

-# Building a Go Server for Agora Conversational AI
+# Build an Agora Conversational AI Service using Golang

 Conversational AI is revolutionizing how people interact with artificial intelligence.
 Instead of carefully crafting text prompts, users can have natural, real-time voice conversations with AI agents.
 This opens exciting opportunities for more intuitive and efficient interactions.